Climate and Average Weather Year Round in Arlington Virginia, United States

-In Arlington, the summers are warm and muggy, the winters are very cold, and it is partly cloudy year round.
+In Arlington, the summers are warm and muggy, the winters are very cold and snowy, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 28°F to 87°F and is rarely below 16°F or above 95°F.

-The hot season lasts for 3.5 months, from May 29 to September 15, with an average daily high temperature above 78°F. The hottest day of the year is July 20, with an average high of 87°F and low of 71°F.
+The hot season lasts for 3.5 months, from May 30 to September 16, with an average daily high temperature above 78°F. The hottest month of the year in Arlington is July, with an average high of 87°F and low of 70°F.

-The cold season lasts for 3.1 months, from November 30 to March 3, with an average daily high temperature below 51°F. The coldest day of the year is January 30, with an average low of 28°F and high of 43°F.
+The cold season lasts for 3.1 months, from December 1 to March 4, with an average daily high temperature below 51°F. The coldest month of the year in Arlington is January, with an average low of 29°F and high of 43°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.